Dog Bite Lawyers in Harrisburg, MO

 A dog bite lawyer in Harrisburg, MO offers expertise and peace of mind.
 Here are some of the benefits to hiring an attorney for your claim:

-- Obtain evidence — A dog bite lawyer can gather evidence to support your claim.
+• Gather evidence — A dog bite lawyer can gather evidence to support your claim.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-- Represent you in court — If your lawsuit goes to court, a dog bite lawyer can represent you and advocate for your rights.
+• Represent you in court — If your lawsuit goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.

 Understanding Dog Bite Laws

-Neither state has a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.
+Neither state has a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.

-The main difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
-In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.
+The only major difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
+In Missouri, you generally have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.

 Common Dog Attack Injuries

 As harmless as they seem, "man's best friend" can be dangerous.
-Halvorsen Klote's dog attack attorneys in Harrisburg, MO, know how victims and their families can be affected after an incident.
+Halvorsen Klote's dog bite attorneys in Harrisburg, MO, know how victims and their families can be affected after an incident.
 For instance, here are a few of the most common injuries related to dog bites:

-- Rabies
+• Rabies

-- Nerve Damage
+• Nerve Damage

-- Scarring
+• Scarring

-- Eye Injuries
+• Eye Injuries

-- Puncture Wounds
+• Puncture Wounds

-- Broken Bones
+• Broken Bones

-- Mental Anguish
+• Mental Anguish

-- Infection
+• Infection

 What Compensation Can I Get for My Dog Bite in Harrisburg, MO?

-- Lost Time at Work — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
+• Lost Time at Work — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

-- Pain and Suffering — Being attacked by a dog can be a traumatic experience.
-Emotional stress, scarring, ongoing fear, and other factors can have lifelong consequences.
+• Pain and Suffering — Being attacked by a dog can be traumatic.
+Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-- Punitive Damages — Although rare, in certain circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.
+• Punitive Damages — Although rare, in certain circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.

-- Property Damage — This can include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.
+• Property Damage — This could include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Harrisburg, MO personal injury lawyers will ensure that no money is left on the table in your claim.